0xf4b1/unify/README.md

 | Shop Titans                       | 329064225aaf4df29c4658f141173905 | 2021.3.10f1   | no              | no             | no       |                                               |
 | Bloons TD 6                       | 7786b355a13b47a6b3915335117cd0b2 | 2021.3.16f1   | no              | no             | no       |                                               |
 | Against All Odds                  | ad8aff099d2a445599f9797a24e9ff93 | 2021.3.19f1   | no              | no             | no       |                                               |

+[^1]: The file `libEOSSDK-Linux-Shipping.so` can be taken from the EOS-SDK and renamed to replace the missing library.